 Based on the chord sequence to “I Got Rhythm” by George Gershwin, it features a classic two-chorus tenor solo from Webster as well as a famous soli (a featured ensemble section written in rhythmic unison for a section of a big band) from all of the saxophones.

-Like a number of pieces on this list, it started life as an instrumental jazz tune before later being turned into a song.
+Like a number of pieces on this list, Cotton Tail started life as an instrumental jazz tune before later being turned into a song.